Mitsubishi A6M Zero: A6M6 Type 0 Model 53

 The A6M6 was developed to use the Sakae 31a engine, featuring water-methanol engine boost and self-sealing wing tanks.
 During preliminary testing, its performance was considered unsatisfactory due to the additional engine power failing to materialize and the unreliability of the fuel injection system.
 Testing continued on the A6M6 but the end of war stopped further development.
 Only one prototype was produced.

 A6M7 Type 0 Model 62/63

 The A6M7 was the last variant to see service.
 It was designed to meet a requirement by the Navy for a dedicated attack/dive bomber version that could operate from smaller aircraft carriers or according to another source, replace the obsolete Aichi D3A.
 The A6M7 had considerable design changes compared to previous attempts to make the A6M suitable for dive bombing.
-This included a reinforced vertical stabilizer, a special bomb rack, provision of two 350-litre drop tanks and fixed bomb/rocket swing stoppers on the underside of the wings.
+This included a reinforced vertical stabilizer, a special bomb rack, provision of two 350 l drop tanks and fixed bomb/rocket swing stoppers on the underside of the wings.